SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A {{c1::user story}} is the {{c2::explanation of a feature}} {{c3::from the perspective of the user}}.
 Hofstadter's Law: It always takes longer than you expect, even when you take into account Hofstadter's Law.
+Parkinsaw's Law: Work expands to fill the available time The law of triviality was originally developed as a corollary to parkinsons law.
+Law of triviality: people within an organization/community/project typically give disproportionate weight to trivial issues.
+Most common example of the law of triviality: the choice of materials for a bike shed taking up a disproportionate time during the construction of a nuclear power plant.
+Bike-shedding is discussion that conforms to the law of triviality: Disproportionate discussion about relatively irrellevant issues.

 ## toolchains